Competencies

-The Enlarged Board of Appeal has jurisdiction over (A22 EPC):
+The Enlarged Board of Appeal is competent on (A22 EPC):

-• such questions may be referred at the discretion of the board of appeal: the parties cannot compel the board of appeal to refer a question;
+• these questions may be asked at the discretion of the Board of Appeal: the parties cannot compel the Board of Appeal to ask a question;

-• such questions must be referred if the board of appeal considers it necessary to depart from an interpretation or explanation given in an opinion or a decision of the Enlarged Board of Appeal (A21 RPBA);
+• these questions must be asked if the Board of Appeal deems it necessary to deviate from an interpretation or explanation given in an opinion or decision of the Enlarged Board of Appeal (A21 RPBA);

-• if a question is referred, the parties to the appeal are the parties to the referral;
+• if a question is asked, the parties are those of the appeal;

-• legal questions referred by the President of the EPO if there are divergences in decisions of the boards of appeal (A112 EPC);
+• legal questions referred by the President of the EPO if there are divergent decisions issued by Boards of Appeal (A112 EPC);

-• if the decisions are not genuinely divergent, the referral is inadmissible (G3/95).
+• if the decisions are not truly divergent, the question is inadmissible (G3/95).

 Opinions and Decisions